maverickwoo/XU64Base/README.md

 ## Step 2: Second Boot

-Boot the VM and login as `vagrant`.
+Boot the VM and login as yourself.
 Then run the script `2.sh`.

 ```
-./2.sh
+yourself@VM$ ./2.sh
 ```

 The script is entirely automatic.
 Its running time depends on your network